-Since moving from the UK to South Australia I spend a lot of my time in the bushland, immersed in its strangeness, experiencing a sense of displacement, dislocation, alienation.
-The practice of this score is something like a meditation, reflecting this restlessness and alienation.
+In 2014 I move from Scotland to South Australia.
+I spend much of my time outdoors in the bushland, immersed in its strangeness, experiencing a sense of displacement, dislocation, alienation.
+The practice of this score is something like a meditation or a self-portrait, reflecting this restlessness and alienation.
 It is composed of three threads which can be selected in any order and improvised upon for any duration.
+These threads draw on a mapping of a site, a reflection upon the un-settling impact of settlement, and a memory of the place left behind.
 There is formlessness, aimlessness and broken flow.
 There are pauses for thinking.
 The process aims to give pause for thought.

 The three threads of the score are: